scala/scala-lang/blog/_posts/2016-10-17-lars-hupel-joins-sc-board.md

 number of workshops and unconferences colocated with larger Scala events.

-So we felt it was only appropriate — given Typelevel's influence, its track record, and the pholosophy of welcomeness it shares with the Scala Center — that they should choose the second community representative to the Advisory Board.
+So we felt it was only appropriate — given Typelevel's influence, its track record, and the philosophy of welcomeness it shares with the Scala Center — that they should choose the second community representative to the Advisory Board.